Darren Cross (musician): Glookies Guit (2024)

 On 30 May 2024, Cross released his fifth D.C Cross record Glookies Guit.
 The album has seven solo guitar compositions and three ambient, Dusted Magazine said "Cross is emerging as an important voice among the modern players who continue to find new territory in the world of guitar discovered by John Fahey (who, of course, also experimented with found sounds and electronics).
 With the release of two fine albums in so short a time, he seems to be on a creative tear.
 Fans of Bachman, Isasa, Jones, Rolin, et al., take note" and KLOF magazine said "Glookies is a more serious and no-frills record in the structure of the guitar playing, with Cross happy to allow the beauty of the tunes to shine.
 The result is undoubtedly his most accomplished work to date".

 Cross recorded and produced the album himself.

 D.C CROSS - LIVE AT THE RED HOUSE (2025)

-14th October 2025, Cross released his first live album of his career D.C CROSS - LIVE AT THE RED HOUSE.
+14 October 2025, Cross released his first live album of his career D.C CROSS - LIVE AT THE RED HOUSE.

-The Red House is an artist space in Earlwood, N.S.W run by Nick Shimmin and hosts shows like Chris Abrahams from the Necks, the Space Lady and Bruce Russell (The Dead C) solo.
-Showcasing independent Left of Centre music and musicians.